MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 ### Games Without a Real-Time Clock

-If your game does *not* use the RTC function with the crystal X1, then you need to bridge the pads of C3.
+If your game does *not* use the RTC function with the crystal X1, then you need to bridge the pads of Z1 (which is called C3 on v1.3 and earlier).

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/assets/97127539/d46ea632-6318-4e5d-bf40-c4e9a7f52aa1)